Notes on Lie symmetry group methods for differential equations: Reduction of order for ordinary differential equations

 The symmetry classification for $\mu\ne 0$ naturally characterizes all possible integrable cases.
 Eq. \eqref{ode} arises in obtaining travelling-wave solutions of the nonlinear heat (diffusion) equation

 These are solutions of the form $u(x,t)=y(z)=y(x-ct)$, being invariant under a combination of time and space translational symmetries.
 In what follows we take $z\equiv x$.

 We can put $\mu=1$ in \eqref{ode} by scaling the independent variable $x\to \mu^{-1}x$ and redefining $\mu^{-2}F$ as $F$.
 The equation is invariant under translation of $x$ so that $\mathbf{v}_1=\gen x$ generates a symmetry.
 For certain functions $F$, the symmetry group will be two-dimensional.
-The general symmetry algebra is generated by vector fields of the form The second prolongation formula for vector field $\mathbf{v}$ is where Higher order prolongation coefficients can be calculated from the recursion formula \eqref{recurs-p-q-1} or in terms of the characteristic $Q(x,y,y')=\eta-y' \xi$ as
+The general symmetry algebra is generated by vector fields of the form